-Individual therapy is a wonderful tool for helping kids understand their fears, improve their moods, and explore their feelings.
+Individual therapy is a wonderful tool for helping adolescences understand their fears, improve their moods, and explore their feelings.
 But why do so many teens with social problems fail to benefit from individual therapy?
-What makes teen groups more effective?

 Individual therapy is a one-on-one experience.
 The anxieties or difficulties that kids have socially—in classrooms, study groups, or recess—will not emerge in individual sessions.
 In one-on-one sessions therapists often find that socially-anxious kids relate well, demonstrate intelligence, or have a sense of humor.
 That’s because they aren’t being challenged; they don’t experience the same anxieties that they encounter in social settings.

-Teen groups provides therapists with the rare opportunity to see social problems in action.
+Teen group therapy provides therapists with the rare opportunity to see social problems in action.
 Shyness, bullying, inattentiveness, fearfulness—all these tendencies are triggered in group.
 A skilled group therapist catches these reactions in the moment and helps kids to overcome bad habits and make new choices.

-Who benefits most from group therapy?
+Who benefits most from teen group therapy?
 Kids who suffer from the following issues: